LeonTutte/ZimCom/README.md

 All settings are stored uniformly in the user's roaming folder.
 All logs are store directly in the executable folder under the subfolder logs.

-## Currently work in progress /done
+## Currently work in progress / done

 - [x] Basic Client
 - [x] Basic Server